chuqicc/guarding_whoop/README.md

 ### Annotating

 1. Launch and click **Annotate Quarter**
-2. Load `player_data.csv` (cached after the first time), then drop in the quarter tracking JSON
+2. Load `player_data.csv` (not mandatory, u can also skip this step), then drop in the quarter tracking JSON,
 3. Optionally load a game video for reference
 4. Navigate with the playback bar, the timeline header, or the keyboard
 5. **Assign** by dragging an attacker from the roster onto a defender's cell — or drop onto `∅` for "guarding no one".
 You can also click a defender then an attacker on the court.